 Before children start with us at the Baby Barn we hold a meet and greet session.
 During the meet and greet session we chat about your child, their likes and interests as well as your routine at home.
 We also cover where they are best fitting in their development and the approaches taken to weaning/eating.
 We like to know as much as possible, so we can follow your home routine making happy children and happy parents!
 Each child will have a key person who will make personal relationships with the child allowing them to feel safe and secure in a new environment.
 The key person role is also to make relationships with the child’s family where support and advice is always given along with supporting the child to reach their milestones throughout their time here with us at Folly Farm.
 Prior to children’s start date, they will have settling in sessions allowing them to get used to their surroundings and the team, where their key person will start to make relationships with the child, making them feel secure when left without their main carers.
 Parents are given a welcome pack when their child starts with us, going into more depth about the team, what you need to bring in for your child’s day and the routine we have.

 We look at different characteristics of learning in each child to be able to plan activities that will keep the children engaged.
 Children’s development is recorded by their key person who focuses

 on their learning and abilities, planning activities for their key children, supporting their next steps and taking observations through many methods.
 Observations are recorded in each child’s

 learning diary which is able for parents to view.

-Our routine at Baby Barn is flexible to suit individuall children’s needs.
-We have snacks in the morning at around 10am and in the afternoon at 3pm.
+Our routine at Baby Barn is flexible to suit individual children’s needs.
+We have snacks in the morning at around 9.30am and in the afternoon and at around 3pm.
 Lunch is served at 12noon and Tea is served at 5pm.
-All meals are cooked fresh on the premises by our cook Jenny.
-Food is bought weekly and meat is purchased from the local butchers.
+All meals are cooked on the premises by our dedicated cook.